MicrosoftDocs/azure-docs/articles/active-directory/manage-apps/migrate-okta-federation-to-azure-active-directory.md

 - An Office 365 tenant federated to Okta for SSO
 - An Azure AD Connect server or Azure AD Connect cloud provisioning agents configured for user provisioning to Azure AD

-## Step 1 - Configure Azure AD Connect for authentication
+## 1 - Configure Azure AD Connect for authentication

 Customers who have federated their Office 365 domains with Okta might not currently have a valid authentication method configured in Azure AD.
 Before you migrate to managed authentication, validate Azure AD Connect and configure it to allow user sign-in.